 James reads everything and anything, and loves it when a random recommendation leads to the discovery of a brand new favourite author.
 Through membership of a book group, he has driven a taxi round Edinburgh, fought the Japanese in Burma, sold hot dogs in New Orleans, trudged across post-apocalyptic America, gone through puberty in the 80s, and delivered babies in a maternity ward, all lives lived through the magic of reading.
 He can usually be found slurping tea and doing a crossword, and agonising over what to read next.
 He LOVES David Mitchell and Sarah Waters, John Le Carre and William Shakespeare, Margaret Atwood and Elizabeth Strout, Julian Barnes and Jonathan Coe.
 Bedtime stories with his three children are golden times…especially when one of them chooses Tintin or Funny Bones or The Secret Seven.
 He takes a book just about everywhere because you never know!

 Louise reads on the go, in the car, stood up, sat down, or in a queue – in fact, if she sees a queue she’ll join it just to get a bit of reading in!
 Her three children run to her with books, which makes her heart sing.
-She ADORES Young Adult fiction by the likes of Lisa Thompson and Adam Baron, Annabel Pitcher and David Walliams, Emma Carroll and Catherine Doyle.
+She loves children’s fiction by the likes of Lisa Thompson and Adam Baron, Annabel Pitcher, Emma Carroll and Catherine Doyle but also enjoys reading modern fiction and autobiographies.
+Raynor Winn, Matson Taylor, Sarah Crossan and Anna Hope have been some of her recent favourites.
 When she isn’t reading, she’s writing huge lists on beautiful stationery, performing magic with maths, and painting pebbles to hide around Holmfirth.
 When it comes to cake, only chocolate will do, thank you.
-She runs weekly story time for parents and their children so that “Hop little bunnies, hop, hop, hop” is YOUR earworm as well as hers!
-The children’s, 9-12 and YA sections of the shop are her pride and joy.
+The children’s section of the shop is her pride and joy.

 Arthur spends ages poring over his non-fiction collection, and can tell you all sorts of random facts about the Titanic, dinosaurs, sharks, The Great Fire of London, lighthouses, pirates and mountains.
 He also loves Horrid Henry, but is taking far too much inspiration from the character for his parents’ liking!
 He is the funniest boy in Holmfirth, if not the whole of West Yorkshire, has terrible taste in cartoons, and can be mostly found surrounded by mountains of Lego.